thedereck/gh-pages-blog/user-manual/getting-started.md

 * description - The description is a brief description of the post.
 This will be used in the generation of the rss.xml and will also be used when showing all posts with a specific category or tag.
 This is completely optional, but probably good form if your title and subtitle don't give enough information about the content of the post.
 * category - Every post can have at most one category.
 The categories to use are completely up to you.
 When categories are displayed, the first letter in the first word is capitalized.
 Category is an optional setting.
 * tags - Tags are basically the important elements of your post summarized into a few words.
 If your post includes information about specific people, you might make those people the tags of the post.
 A post can have more than one tag, but tags are completely optional to use.
 When tags are dispayed, they are displayed in all lowercase.
+* author - The optional author tag is used when the author of the post is different than the author of the site.
+Only one author tag can be included on each post.
+In the absense of the author tag, then the site author will be used.
+The post author is displayed on the post, and is also included in the html header meta data of the site.
+* author\_email - The optional author\_email tag is used when the author of the post is different than the author of the site.
+Only one author\_email tag can be included on each post.
+In the absense of the author\_email tag, the site author email will be used.
+The author\_email is not displayed on the post page, but is part of the html header meta data.

 Just for fun, let's expand the front-matter of the Hello, World example to show all the available elements mentioned here.